percona/pmm-qa/pmm-tests/pmm-framework.md

   - `--md-version VERSION`
   - `--mo-version VERSION`
   - `--pxc-version VERSION`

+7. To only install the DBs and not connect them to PMM-Client yet, use `setup-db.sh`
+  - `setup-db.sh` will install the requested DBs and export DB configuration parameters like Username, Password, Port, Socket etc. to another file (*db_config.txt*), so that DB can be later connected to PMM-Client as needed.

 ### Load Test:
 8. Run Load Tests on Percona Server Instances with PMM2
   - `--run-load-pmm2`

 9. Sysbench load test on MySQL instances:
   - `--sysbench-data-load` - This will initiate sysbench data load on mysql instances
   - `--sysbench-oltp-run` - This will initiate sysbench oltp run on mysql instances
   - `--storage-engine` - Create sysbench tables with specific storage engine

 10. Sysbench load test on MongoDB:
   - `--mongo-sysbench` - Initiates sysbench oltp prepare and run for MongoDB instance